codechipped/stack-data-structure/README.md

 ## About <a name = "about"></a>

-A simple template for a custom (LILO) stack data structure in C++
+A simple template for a custom (LIFO) stack data structure in C++

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them.

 ```
-You only need the stack.h file, but I included a demonstration of it working.
+Add stack.h to your project and #include it where you want to use it.
 ```

 ## Usage <a name = "usage"></a>

-After including stack.h in your project you can intialize the custom stack as any other class.
+Include the header into your project.
+See 'main.cpp' for examples.

 - push() adds an item to the stack
 - pop() removes the last item added to the stack